FosterFlow/fosterflow/README.md

 The following are the steps to launch:

-1. Download the project
+1. Download the project;
 2. Go to the project directory
-3. Rename .env.template to .env (make changes if you need it)
+3. Rename .env.template to .env (make changes if you need it);
-4. Run Docker Desktop application
+4. Run Docker Desktop application;
 5. In the command line, write:
 ```
 docker-compose build